TN 48 (08-15)

 4. Student’s allegation of the number of hours of attendance

-If the allegation of attendance meets the regular attendance standards in this section at SI 00501.020D.1., accept the student's allegation of the number of hours of attendance without requesting school certification of attendance.
-If the student alleges a reduced credit load or attendance due to circumstances beyond his or her control, obtain an explanation from the student and document the information in MSSICS on the appropriate screen.
+If the student’s allegation of attendance meets the regular attendance standards, accept his or her allegation of the number of hours of attendance without requesting school certification of attendance.
+If the student alleges a reduced credit load or attendance due to circumstances beyond his or her control, obtain an explanation from the student and document the information as described in SI 00501.020E.3 in this section.

 5. Special Education

-If a student indicates he/she is enrolled in special education for the disabled that does not satisfy the standard academic or vocational training requirements, develop to determine whether the individual meets the school attendance requirements (e.g., the course contains training to prepare him/her for a paying job) as described in this section at SI 00501.020F.3.
+If a student takes special education classes that do not satisfy the standard academic or vocational training requirements, develop to determine whether the student meets the school attendance requirements.
+To determine if the student meets the school attendance requirements, see SI 00501.020C.1 in this section.

 6. Vocational or technical training

-If a student indicates he/she is enrolled in vocational or technical training, develop to determine if the vocational or technical training is designed to prepare the individual for gainful employment.
-Absent evidence to the contrary, accept the school’s or agency’s allegations that the course or program contains training to prepare him/her for a paying job as described in this section at SI 00501.020F.3.
+If a student attends vocational or technical training, determine if the vocational or technical school or agency designed the training to prepare the student for a paying job.
+Contact the school or agency and accept the school’s allegation that the course or program contains training to prepare the student for a paying job.

 a.
-Regular school attendance is in the form of home schooling
+Regular school attendance in the form of homeschooling

-To determine whether a legal precedent opinion (LPO) exists for the State or other jurisdiction in which the home school is located, refer to PS 08005.000.
-Depending on the State requirements, this evidence may include:
+To determine whether a legal precedent opinion (LPO) exists for the state or other jurisdiction in which the homeschool is located, see PS 08005.000.
+Depending on the state requirements, this evidence may include:

-a copy of the attendance log or chart.
+A copy of the student’s attendance log or chart.